 Every chemistry major must undertake a research project and complete a senior capstone project report or thesis.
-The Chemistry Department seeks to recognize academic excellence and outstanding achievement in undergraduate research by encouraging chemistry majors with strong academic records to present their senior thesis work for honors in chemistry.
+The Chemistry Department seeks to recognize academic excellence and outstanding achievement in undergraduate research by nominating chemistry majors who have strong academic records and have demonstrated ownership of their research project to present their senior thesis work for honors in chemistry.

-To apply for honors, a student must have a minimum GPA of 3.45 (cumulative or in chemistry), complete the ACS-approved major described above, or complete the program in Biochemistry and Molecular Biology with research in chemistry (at the same level as for the ACS-approved major), complete an outstanding written research thesis approved by their faculty advisor and Honors Committee, and pass an oral examination on the thesis.
+To be eligible for honors, a student must have a minimum GPA of 3.45 (cumulative or in chemistry), be on track to complete the chemistry major or the program in Biochemistry and Molecular Biology with research in chemistry, and plan to complete at least 3 credits of CHEM 378 as well as 1 credit of CHEM 478.
+To receive honors, a student must complete an outstanding written research thesis approved by their faculty advisor and Honors Committee and pass an oral examination on the thesis.